gneu77/rx-signals/docs/rx-signals_start.md

 type SetupWithStore = { readonly setup: (store: Store) => void; };
 ```

+The setup function must only add behavior- and/or event-sources to the store for output-signal-ids and signal-ids that are created by the setup function itself.
+In contrast, it must not add any sources to the store using one of the input-ids!

-:warning: Similar to `const x: Observable<T>` being the reactive counterpart of `let x: T`, you could see the `Signals` type as reactive counterpart of a class.
+:warning: Similar to `const x: Observable<T>` being the reactive counterpart of `let x: T`, you could see the `Signals` type as reactive counterpart of a class-instance.
-Following this analogy, `SetupWithStore` is the reactive counterpart of a class-constructor and in/out-`NameToSignalId` is the reactive counterpart of a class-interface.
+Following this analogy, the in/out-`NameToSignalId` is the reactive counterpart of a class-interface.

 Let's see an example, where we encapsulate the creation of signals for counters:
 ```typescript